johnthesmith/shoggoth/README.md

 1. The layer it is the  [object](#object) and contains neurons.
 0. Each layer has a unique auto-generated identifier for identification and a human readable name.
+0. Layers cab be one of the following types:
+    1. Receptor
+    0. Cortex
+    0. Result